opsschool/curriculum/introduction.rst

   https://github.com/opsschool/curriculum

+Please fork the repo to your own account, create a branch, make your changes there, and issue a pull request from your fork/branch to ``opsschool:master``.
+Be descriptive in your commit message for anything non-obvious.

-If you're like to join the mailing list, email avleen@gmail.com.
+If you'd like to join the mailing list, email avleen@gmail.com.

 How to write sections